tbogdala/nanogpt-ggml/README.md

 ## Current Progress For This Commit

-Still in the bigram language model phase... and current up to 28m 50s in the source youtube video.
+Still in the bigram language model phase... and current up to 34m 50s in the source youtube video.
+The model is still untrained, but random garbage can be predicted based on the randomized initialization of the embedding tensor.

 All the code that tests the initial logits prediction is in `test_model_stage1.c`.

 GGML does cross_entropy a little different and requires tensors of the same dimensions, so a one-hot table is made for the target token id to be used for the loss calculations.

 ## Building the source